serine/dotfiles/bash/README.md

             export HISTIGNORE="clear:history"
             export HISTCONTROL="ignoreredups"

-*keyboard shortcuts*
+## Keyboard shortcuts

-Ctrl + A Go to the beginning of the line you are currently typing on Ctrl + E  Go to the end of the line you are currently typing on Ctrl + L  Clears the Screen, similar to the clear command Ctrl + U  Clears the line before the cursor position.
+- Ctrl + A Go to the beginning of the line you are currently typing on
+- Ctrl + E  Go to the end of the line you are currently typing on
+- Ctrl + L  Clears the Screen, similar to the clear command
+- Ctrl + U  Clears the line before the cursor position.
 If you are at the end of the line, clears the entire line.
-Ctrl + H  Same as backspace
+- Ctrl + H  Same as backspace
-Ctrl + R  Let’s you search through previously used commands Ctrl + C  Kill whatever you are running
+- Ctrl + R  Let’s you search through previously used commands
+- Ctrl + C  Kill whatever you are running
-Ctrl + D  Exit the current shell
+- Ctrl + D  Exit the current shell
-Ctrl + Z  Puts whatever you are running into a suspended background process. fg restores it.
+- Ctrl + Z  Puts whatever you are running into a suspended background process. fg restores it.
-Ctrl + W  Delete the word before the cursor
+- Ctrl + W  Delete the word before the cursor
-Ctrl + K  Clear the line after the cursor
+- Ctrl + K  Clear the line after the cursor
-Ctrl + T  Swap the last two characters before the cursor Esc + T  Swap the last two words before the cursor
+- Ctrl + T  Swap the last two characters before the cursor
+- Esc + T  Swap the last two words before the cursor
-Alt + F  Move cursor forward one word on the current line Alt + B  Move cursor backward one word on the current line Tab  Auto-complete files and folder names
+- Alt + F  Move cursor forward one word on the current line
+- Alt + B  Move cursor backward one word on the current line
+- Tab  Auto-complete files and folder names